(855) 575-6376

 What Is Pleural Effusion?

-Legally Reviewed by Joseph P. Williams on March 24, 2020
+Legally Reviewed by Joseph P. Williams on March 4, 2025

 Symptoms of Pleural Effusion

 Another term for pleural effusion is water on the lung.
 It describes any excessive buildup of fluids in the lining of the lungs.
 While a small amount of fluid always exists in the pleura to help lubricate the lungs, too much fluid is dangerous.
 Pleural effusion is a common condition, affecting approximately one million new patients per year.
 It occurs most often when something irritates or inflames the pleura.
 Pleural effusion can lead to many different symptoms.
+Pleural effusion symptoms can vary widely, ranging from no noticeable signs to specific symptoms such as exertional breathlessness, cough, and fever.

 • Pain in your chest